What is Bulimia?

-- Unless we have lived it ourselves, bulimia may seem clouded in mystery.
+- Unless we have lived it ourselves, it may seem clouded in mystery.
 Without the facts, misinformation circulates.
 If we want to be part of the solution, we do well to become more informed about this troubling psychological disorder.
 Here are a few common misunderstandings.

 - Weight suppression (WS) is defined as highest ever historical weight minus current weight.
 It represents a measure of the level of weight lost since being at the highest ever weight achieved over a lifetime.
-Although the psychological and behavioral symptoms of bulimia nervosa (BN) are undoubtedly the major focus in this eating disorder, it has been argued that the magnitude of weight suppression may play an important role.
+Although the psychological and behavioral symptoms are undoubtedly the major focus in this eating disorder, it has been argued that the magnitude of weight suppression may play an important role.

-- Researchers have discovered a link between women who suffer from post-traumatic stress disorder (PTSD) and bulimia, finding that the chances of developing bulimia nervosa are increased significantly when an individual is diagnosed with PTSD.
+- Researchers have discovered a link between women who suffer from post-traumatic stress disorder (PTSD) and bulimia, finding that the chances of developing eating disorders are increased significantly when an individual is diagnosed with PTSD.

-- Some family members, teachers, coaches, and trusted friends may mistake bulimia for a “fad” that teenagers will “grow out of”, but the reality is that bulimia can result in detrimental physical and emotional consequences, including death.
+- Some family members, teachers, coaches, and trusted friends may mistake this eating disorder for a “fad” that teenagers will “grow out of”, but the reality is that it can result in detrimental physical and emotional consequences, including death.

 - While headway has been made to moderate the impact of the thin-ideal in the sports and dance industries, similar pressure is yet to be applied to the beauty and fashion industries.
 There is little doubt that the pressure to be thin has seen an increase in eating disorders in recent years and there is much evidence that social norms and ideals can be changed.
 In a similar way that the public health discourse of smoking has changed radically in the last 100 years, so too, can discourse around thinness transform to occupy a new and better-informed space in the health debate.